Palace of Blachernae: History

 It was here that in the late 11th century the Emperor Alexios I Komnenos (r.
 1081–1118) moved his main residence, and he and his grandson Manuel I Komnenos (r.
 1143–1180) undertook great works there, fortifying the palace precinct and erecting new halls.
-Manuel I, in particular, is credited with the construction of an elaborate outer wall, and of several splendid new halls, such as the Hall of Irene (named after Empress Irene of Hungary) and the Polytimos Oikos ("House of Honor/Esteem").
+Manuel I, in particular, is credited with the construction of an elaborate outer wall, and of several splendid new halls, such as the Hall of Irene (named after Empress Irene of Hungary) and the Polytimos Oikos ("Precious Hall").

+During the Second Crusade, this was the residence at which Emperor Manuel welcomed Louis VII of France and his Queen, Eleanor of Aquitaine.
 At this time the palace complex became known as the "New Palace".
 Among the structures of the time, only the so-called Prison of Anemas, which formed part of the palace's substructure, still survives.

 After the Fourth Crusade, the Latin emperors favoured the Bucoleon Palace, but on the recapture of the city in 1261, the Palaiologan emperors restored the Blachernae complex as their principal residence.

-The Palace of the Porphyrogenitus, probably dating to the late 13th century, although a little further south than the main Blachernae palace complex, is usually related to it.
-It is the only relatively intact example of Byzantine palace architecture in Constantinople.
+The Palace of Blachernae was destroyed following the fall of Constantinople in 1453.
+During three days of pillaging, the Ottoman official Tursun Beg noted the fate of the Palace in passing when he described that the Palace was pillaged along with other houses of the rich, during which the inhabitants of the city was captured for slavery in the Ottoman Empire: